dogweather/validated_object/README.md

 * Clean, minimal syntax

 This is a small layer around [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates).
 (About 18 lines of code.)
 So if you know how to use Rails Validations, you're good to go.
-I wrote this to help with CSV data imports.
+I wrote this to help with CSV data imports and [website microdata generation](https://github.com/dogweather/schema-dot-org).

 ## Usage